 Layer the carrier with a few small blankets or fleece fabric to allow your new hedgehog to snuggle in and get comfortable during the ride.

-Routines will help keep your hedgehog’s stress levels down, and will allow them a time each day to become more comfortable with you.
+Routines will help keep your hedgehog’s stress levels down and allow them time each day to become more comfortable with you.

-You can bond with your hedgehog by spending about a half hour per day holding him in a blanket on your lap, petting him, or allowing him some supervised play time in a pen.
+You can bond with your hedgehog by spending about half an hour per day holding it in a blanket on your lap, petting him, or allowing him some supervised playtime in a pen.

-You can do this by putting a worn t-shirt into his cage for snuggling, and by using the same soap when washing your hands before holding him so that he is able to get used to a familiar scent, and relate your scent to being safe.
+You can do this by putting a worn t-shirt into his cage for snuggling and using the same soap when washing your hands before holding him so that he can get used to a familiar scent and relate your scent to being safe.